 Install

 Para is a parse-time syntax extension over TypeScript.
 The .pts parser lives in the ParaBun fork of Bun — mainline Bun does not recognize the syntax.
-To use Para on a host that isn’t ParaBun itself, you need three things:
+To use Para on a host that isn’t ParaBun itself, you need two things:

 - The ParaBun transpiler to compile

 .pts→.js.
-The output is plain JavaScript and runs anywhere; ParaBun is only needed at build time. - A bundler alias that maps
+The output is plain JavaScript and runs anywhere; ParaBun is only needed at build time. - The runtime packages from npm — install only the ones you actually use.

 A standalone @para/transpile npm package (no ParaBun required) is on the roadmap.
 Until it ships, the build host needs ParaBun installed; runtime hosts (browser, Lambda, Workers, Node, Bun, Deno) do not.